beehexacorp/magento-base/README.md

  - [Specifications](#markdown-header-specifications)

 ## Main Functionalities
  This is core modules for Beehexa's modules.
-Which adding Menu, Configuration section.
+ - Which adding Menu,
+ - Configuration section.
+ - Fetching Beehexa News form Beehex

 ## Installation
 \* = in production please use the `--keep-generated` option